madanbaduwal/madanbaduwal-old.github.io/_posts/2017-04-04-Beat Creator.md

 ---

 "When word fail music speaks"
 The beat creator is a music generator app in android,  In which you can generate your music from the beats.

+The current version of Beat Creator contains 3 instrument beats: Drum, Guitar, Piano, and combined three.
+Beats are slightly lengthy, we can improve in the next version.

 <iframe width="700" height="500" src="https://www.youtube.com/embed/ouwQVbks7wM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>